Skip to content

 Letter from Jeremiah Burke

 The bottle was brought to the local police station before being passed on to the Burke family.
-According to Brid O’Flynn Jeremiah’s grand-niece, Jeremiah had received a small bottle of holy water for good luck by his mother.
+According to Brid O’Flynn, Jeremiah’s grand-niece, Jeremiah had received a small bottle of holy water from his mother for good luck.

-The family recognised both the bottle and handwriting and explained that a bottle of holy water would’ve been revered by their son and wouldn’t have been discarded or thrown in the water unnecessarily.
-They believed that the message was wrote in his last moments as a desperate attempt to send a message to his loved ones.
-The fact that the bottle reached the parish of his hometown is miraculous and the message has since been donated to the Cobh heritage centre, according to the Belfast Telegraph.
+The family recognised the bottle and handwriting and explained that their son would’ve revered a bottle of holy water and wouldn’t have been unnecessarily discarded or thrown in the water.
+They believed the message was written in his last moments as a desperate attempt to send a message to his loved ones.
+The fact that the bottle reached his hometown parish is miraculous, and the message has since been donated to the Cobh Heritage Centre, according to the Belfast Telegraph.

 Father Frank Browne – Photos preserved in time